department-of-veterans-affairs/vagov-content/pages/education/transfer-post-9-11-gi-bill-benefits.md

 - Don’t have to use the benefit within 15 years after your separation from active duty, but can’t use the benefit after they’ve turned 26 years old.

 Your dependents may still qualify even if a child marries or you and your spouse divorce.
-However, Servicemembers and Veterans can revoke (cancel) or change a TOE at any time.
+However, service members and Veterans can revoke (cancel) or change a TOE at any time.
 If you want to totally revoke transferred benefits for a dependent and you’re still in the service, please turn in another transfer request for the dependent through milConnect.
 If a dependent’s transfer eligibility (ability to get a TOE) has been totally revoked, you can’t transfer benefits again to that dependent.

 </div>
 </div>